BeckerJoe/gauge_navigator_USGS/README.md

 Notes:

 This program may miss upstream gauges that are on the same linestring as the point of interest.
 Suggestions are welcome, and I plan on fixing this with sfnetworks at some point in the future.
-This program can be run pretty much out of the box, but tinkering will reward you with more sophisticated queries.
+This program can be run pretty much out of the box, but tinkering will reward you with more sophisticated functionality.